BlancArthur/ExerciceAndTest/README.md

 # ExerciceAndTest
-Exercice and test for upgrade my level
+Exercices and tests to improve my skills